lauri-hein/slate/source/includes/reference/_app_webhooks.md

     },
     "created_by": {
         "type": "application",
-        "id": "<your client id>", //clientId and key are not always the same },
+        "id": "<your client ID>", //clientId and key are not always the same },
     "created_at": "2008-09-15T15:53:00+00:00Z",
 }